glandium/git-cinnabar/README.md

 -------------

 - Git (any version should work ; cinnabarclone bundles require 1.4.4).
-- Python 2.7 and/or, experimentally, 3.5 or more.
+- Python 3.5 or more.
 - In order to build from source:
   - Rust 1.51.0 or newer.
   - GCC or clang.